-- When it's necessary to find free page frames, what set of pages should become candidates for replacement? - Local replacement policies replace pages that belong to the process that needs the new frame.

-Global policies consider all unlocked frames.
+- When it's necessary to find free page frames, what set of pages should become candidates for replacement? - Local replacement policies replace pages that belong to the process that needs the new frame. - Global policies consider all unlocked frames.
 Most systems use global replacement because it is easy to implement, has minimal overhead, and performs reasonably well.

 Local Replacement Global Replacement Fixed Rarely used -A process is given a This combination isn't possible Allocation fixed number of frames.
 Page faults are satisfied from this set.
-Variable The process is given a fixed Replacement pages are chosen Allocation allocation and pages to be replaced from any page in memory. are chosen from this set.
-Resident set size varies, Periodically, the resident, set size although by a blind process. is re-evaluated.
-Pages can be This is the most common added or subtracted. approach
+Variable The process is given a fixed allocation Replacement pages are chosen Allocation and pages to be replaced are chosen from any page in memory. from this set.
+Periodically, the Resident set size varies, although resident, set size is re-evaluated. by a blind process.
+This is the Pages can be added or subtracted. most common approach

+3.8.
 THRASHING:

 - Consider a process which does not have enough frames.
-It is possible to reduce the no of allocated frames to the minimum. - There are some no: of pages that are in active use. if the process does not have no of frames ,it will very quickly page fault since all of the pages are in active use. - It must replace a page which will be needed again a right way, - > Consequently if very quickly faults arrive again and again. - This high paging activity is called "Trashing".
+It is possible to reduce the no of allocated frames to the minimum. - There are some no: of pages that are in active use. if the process does not have no of frames ,it will very quickly page fault since all of the pages are in active use. - > It must replace a page which will be needed again a right way, - > Consequently if very quickly faults arrive again and again. - This high paging activity is called "Trashing".
 (A process is trashing if it is spending more time in paging than executing).